nwg-piotr/sgtk-menu/README.md

 # sgtk-menu
-This project is an attempt to create a simple menu, that behaves decently on sway, but also i3 window manager.
+This project is an attempt to create a simple menu, that behaves decently on sway, but also on i3 window manager.
 It uses `pygobject` to create a themeable, searchable gtk3-based system menu w/ some optional features.

 ## Features